Zomni Logo

 Why AI-Powered CBT-I is the 2026 Solution

-Historically, the biggest barrier to CBT-I was access.
-Finding a certified therapist often meant long waiting lists and high costs.
-In 2026, technology like Zomni has bridged this gap.
-Unlike a passive tracker, Zomni uses AI to deliver the **active** components of CBT-I.
+Look, the biggest barrier to CBT-I has always been access.
+Finding a certified therapist meant waitlists.
+Six months, sometimes longer.
+Costs that insurance wouldn't cover.
+In 2026, technology like Zomni has finally bridged that gap.
+Unlike a passive tracker, Zomni uses AI to deliver the active components of CBT-I.

 Moving Beyond the Graph

-If you want to truly overcome insomnia, you must stop being a spectator of your sleep and start being an active participant in your recovery.
-Use your tracker for general health trends if you must, but don't expect it to cure a psychological and physiological condition like chronic insomnia.
+If you want to actually overcome insomnia, you have to stop being a spectator and start participating in your own recovery.
+Keep your tracker for general health trends if you want.
+"I still wear mine for heart rate data," says Maksim, co-founder of Zomni.
+But don't expect it to resolve a condition that runs on psychology and physiology.

 Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read in this article.